Connect with us

 “We have approved a lot of home occupations by special permit, and this is not inconsistent with what we have done before,” said Wyrick.

-Wyrick reminded his commission that they most revisit the zoning regulations’ erroneous section on political signs.
+Wyrick reminded his commission that they must revisit the zoning regulations’ erroneous section on political signs.
 There was a kerfuffle during the past election when one member, speaking as a private citizen on Facebook, quoted restrictions currently in the regulation that have been declared unconstitutional by the Supreme Court.
 Town counsel advised that the section be removed.

 “I feel we should get some professional help on this,” said Wyrick.
 The group agreed to engage their planning consultant, Glenn Chalder of Planimetrics.